Attachment Styles After a Breakup: Why It Hurts So Much (And What It Means)

 The Anxious–Avoidant Cycle

-One pursues closeness.
+One partner pursues closeness.

-The other pulls away.
+The other creates distance.

 Reunion brings relief.